How Do I Get A Replacement Osha 10 Card

 Step 2: Ask About Digital Copies

 Here’s where things get interesting.
-Worth adding: a lot of training providers now offer digital versions of your certificate.
-Which means these are often more convenient than a physical card because you can pull them up on your phone anytime someone asks for proof.
+A lot of training providers now offer digital versions of your certificate.
+This leads to these are often more convenient than a physical card because you can pull them up on your phone anytime someone asks for proof.
 In fact, many employers accept digital copies now, especially if they’re official-looking and include all the necessary details.

 Step 3: Request a New Physical Card

 If you really need a physical card, ask your provider about reissuing one.
-Here's the thing — they might charge a small fee—anywhere from $10 to $30—depending on their policies.
+They might charge a small fee—anywhere from $10 to $30—depending on their policies.
 Some providers will send it for free, especially if it’s been less than a year since your original card was issued.
 Others might require you to pay for shipping if you’re outside their service area.

 When you request a new card, make sure they have your current mailing address.
 It’s easy to forget that your old address is still on file, and you don’t want the card to get lost in the mail.